 This Act makes the accrual system automatically applicable to a marriage out of community of property unless its application is specifically excluded in the antenuptial contract.
 Under the accrual system a claim will arise on death in the hands of one spouse against the other for the difference in growth of the estates of the spouses.
-If produce were used to settle such a claim it would be subject to roll-over treatment under s 9HA(2)(b) read with s 25(4).
+If produce were used to settle such a claim, it would be subject to roll-over treatment under s 9HA(2)(b) read with s 25(4).

-income, before the inclusion of any taxable capital gain, for the year of assessment ending on the date of that nursery operator's death.
+ending on the date of that nursery operator's death.
 In other words, produce included in opening stock is deemed to be disposed of at the value at which it was included in opening stock, and produce acquired during the year of death is brought to account at cost price.
-The intention is to place the nursery operator in a tax-neutral position so that no profit or loss will be made on produce disposed of to a surviving spouse.
-This treatment is necessary in order to give effect to the roll-over treatment afforded to the surviving spouse under section 25(4).
+The intention is to place the nursery operator in a tax-neutral position so that no profit or loss will be made on produce disposed of to a resident surviving spouse.
+This treatment is necessary in order to give effect to the roll-over treatment afforded to a resident surviving spouse under section 25(4).